Three Summers

 Three Summers is an Australian romantic comedy film, written and directed by Ben Elton.
 It was filmed and is set in Western Australia.
-Over three consecutive years, two musicians (played by Rebecca Breeds and Robert Sheehan) meet and fall in love at the festival amidst a microcosm of Australian society.
+Over three consecutive years, two musicians (played by Rebecca Breeds and Robert Sheehan) meet and fall in love at a music festival, described as "Australia in a tent" and a "national kaleidoscope".
 The film has a large ensemble cast including Magda Szubanski, Michael Caton, Deborah Mailman, Jacqueline McKenzie, and John Waters.

 The film had its world premiere at the Melbourne International Film Festival on 12 August 2017, and was released nationally in Australian cinemas on 2 November 2017.

 Plot

 The film's main plotline revolves around a blossoming romance between its two leads, pretentious theremin player Roland and down-to-earth pub band fiddler Keevy.
 They meet and fall in love at a music festival over three years, amid a microcosm of Australian society.

-The film also has a subplot about a racist bigot who meets a refugee boy and a group of Indigenous dancers, and is re-educated.
+The film has several subplots, including about Henry who came to Australia from the United Kingdom as a 7-year-old under the Home Children migration scheme and is now a Morris dancer with fiercely Australian attitudes, who meets a refugee boy and a group of Indigenous dancers, and is re-educated.

-The film contains several running gags, revolving around feminist singer Diamond and her renditions of classic Australian songs and poems, two middle-aged couples who at first seem nice and clean but are actually swingers, a girl band trio vowing to stay together but then two of the three quit, and a stern security guard who upholds the rules.
+The film contains several running gags, including the woke singer Diamond and her renditions of classic Australian songs and poems, two middle-aged couples who by the third summer become swingers, a girl band trio vowing to stay together but then two of the three quit, a drum circle group, and a stern security guard who upholds the rules.